maruel/go-lepton/README.md

 Reading the SPI port takes ~50% the CPU of a Raspberry Pi v1 running Raspbian.
-There's a rumor about DMA based transfer but for now that's the fastest that can be acheived.
+There's a rumor about DMA based transfer but for now that's the fastest that can be achieved.